 True vocal cords

-The true vocal cords are the thickened, free edge of the cricovocal membrane, the cricovocal ligament, lined by mucous membrane 1.
-Together they form part of the glottis, the V-shaped aperture through which air passes.
+The true vocal cords are the thickened, free edge of the cricovocal membrane/ligament also known as cricothyroid ligament, lined by mucous membrane 1.
+Together, they constitute the glottis and form the rima glottidis, which is the V-shaped aperture through which air passes.
 Their primary role is in phonation where vibration of the adducted vocal cords gives rise to sound waves with a certain pitch.

 Stratified squamous epithelium lines the vocal folds.
 The lamina propria is very firmly attached over the vocal cords.